 PLA-100 and PLA-200

 PLA-100 and PLA-200 are online courses offered by Thomas Edison State College that prepare to students to maximize the amount of credit they can earn for what they already know, helping them save both time and money.
 Prior Learning Assessment (PLA) is a flexible, efficient way of earning college credits for college-level knowledge you have acquired through expertise and knowledge acquired outside the classroom.
 If you are like most adult students, you are likely to have learned something outside of college—whether through work, the military, hobbies, or some kind of training—that you might be able to apply toward your degree program.
 In other words, college is not the only place where you could have acquired college-level learning.

 - PLA-100 (1 credit)

-- This is a great first course to take at Thomas Edison State College!
-If you are interested in determining how what you already know could be turned into college credit, you will start with PLA-100, Introduction to Prior Learning Assessment.
+- If you are interested in determining how what you already know could be turned into college credit, Introduction to Prior Learning Assessment (PLA-100) is a great place to start.
 This 1-credit, 4-week course takes you through all the options offered by Thomas Edison State College for earning credit for what you already know: portfolio development, testing, licenses and certificates that have been reviewed for college credit, and more.
 The course also helps you understand what college-level learning means, and how to explore your own learning and experience to determine whether PLA options would fit your goals.
 PLA-100 carries General Education Elective credit in the Intellectual and Practical Skills (IPSL) category, which is required for your degree anyway.